washonrails/HydraVim/.github/README.md

   To verify if exist <b>~/.local/bin</b> in your $PATH , type :
   ```
-  echo $PATH
-  whereis rust-analyzer
+  echo $PATH | whereis rust-analyzer
-  which rust-analyzer
   ```
-  if your $PATH contains something like
+If your $PATH contains something like the output below , its already on your path ,
   ```
     /home/$USER/.cargo/bin or /home/$USER/.local/bin
   ```
-  Its already on your path , else
+Else
   ```
     export PATH=~/.local/bin:$PATH or put in your .zshrc .bashrc and so on.
   ```